apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

     src="/images/blog/scaling-streaming-workload/2-skeys-throughput.png"
     alt="Throughput">

 Although the performance has clearly improved, and the Pub/Sub backlog no longer increases monotonically, we are still far from the goal of processing one million events per second (1 GB/s) for our ingestion pipeline.
-In fact, the throughput metrics jump all over the time, indicating that bottlenecks are preventing the processing from scaling further.
+In fact, the throughput metrics jump all over, indicating that bottlenecks are preventing the processing from scaling further.

 ## Third run: unleash autoscale

 Luckily for us, when writing into BigQuery, we can autoscale the writes.
-This step simplifies the configuration so that we don't have to guess on the right number of shards.
+This step simplifies the configuration so that we don't have to guess the right number of shards.
 We switched the pipeline’s configuration and enabled this setting for the next [launch script](https://github.com/prodriguezdefino/apache-beam-streaming-tests/blob/main/scaling-streaming-workload-blog/3-ps2bq-si-tr-streamingautoshard.sh).

 <img class="center-block"
     src="/images/blog/scaling-streaming-workload/3-autoshard-parallelism.png"